Manager’s Guide to Tackling Challenges in Performance Management

 To gauge the perceived fairness of a system, feedback of employees is necessary.
 Aguinis suggests this can be done along four dimensions: distributive justice, procedural justice, interpersonal justice and informational justice.

+This includes giving a voice to stakeholders who may be affected by the outcome of performance assessment.
 J.D.
 Elicker, P.E.
 Levy, and R.J.
 Hall in a paper in Journal of Management claim that inclusive systems may reduce employe resistance and improve performance.

 Assessments should be continuing.
 There should be a two-way communication.
 And what constitutes desirable performance should be stated clearly.